 All the above factors can easily be avoided by using zander-adapted wire traces.
 It’s really your best insurance against pike bites and if you use the right material, you will catch the same amount of Zs that you would without a wire, guaranteed!

 If you want to read up on wire traces for pike fishing, make sure to also read this article I wrote: Do You Need a Wire Trace for Pike?

 The Daiwa Prorex 7×7 titanium wire must be the best trace on the market!
 It’s an incredibly strong and smooth wire material that will give your lures the best possible presentation.

-Thanks to its 49 strands, it has an unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
-These feature are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.
+Thanks to its 49 strands, it has unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
+These features are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.

 At the same time, the Prorex won’t stretch as much as other wires, which will result in a more precise strike.

 That means a great feel and a more direct contact to the fish!

 Best Wire Trace for Dead and Live Bait